xavierfoucrier/instacam/README.md

 ## Compatibility
 Instacam is fully tested on **Google Chrome** for desktop *(latest public released version)*.
 The plugin is compatible with browsers that natively support the HTML5 `canvas` tag, `requestAnimationFrame` API, `HTMLMediaElement` API, `navigator.mediaDevices` and `Promises` API.
 The CSS filtering requires the `CSS filter` features to properly work.

-Official support on Chrome 52+, Firefox 52+, Edge 15+ and Opera 52+.
+Official support on **Chrome 52+, Firefox 52+, Edge 15+ and Opera 52+**.
 Many other browsers may work, but are not extensively tested.
 You can check at any time the [support table](https://caniuse.com) about the partial or full support of these features.

 ## Dependencies